-Approximately nine million people live in Sweden.
+Approximately ten million people live in Sweden.
 The biggest cities are Stockholm, Gothenburg and Malmö.
 Sweden can be reached by airplane, train, boat or car.

 It is a narrow and long country measuring 2000 km from the south to the north.
 There is a lot to see and do.
 Sweden is a country with an extensive coastline, woods, countryside, mountains and alpine scenery.